5 Benefits of Eating an Apple at Night: Is It Right for You?

 Question on this topic?
 Get an instant answer from AI Doctor.Instant answer from AI Doctor.

-You may have wondered whether eating an apple at night is beneficial or if it comes with downsides.
+You may have wondered whether eating an apple at night is actually good for you or something to avoid.

 The saying goes, "An apple a day keeps the doctor away," but does that apply to late-night snacking?